cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud.md

 - [Google Cloud Platform (GCP)](/methodologies/gcp-cloud-configuration/)
 - [Microsoft Azure](/methodologies/azure-cloud-configuration/)

-Pentesters assess your cloud environment, including its internal and external components.
+Pentesters assess your cloud environment, as well as all internal and external components.
 The key stages of the assessment are:

 - Component discovery and enumeration
 - Component configuration assessment